Farnese Bull

-The Farnese Bull (Toro Farnese), formerly in the Farnese collection in Rome, is a massive Roman elaborated copy of a Hellenistic sculpture.
+The Farnese Bull (Toro Farnese), formerly in the Farnese collection in Rome, is a massive and elaborated Roman copy of a Hellenistic sculpture.
 It is the largest single sculpture yet recovered from antiquity.
-Along with the rest of the Farnese antiquities, it has been since 1826 in the collection of the Museo Archeologico Nazionale Napoli in Naples, inv. no. 6002, though in recent years sometimes displayed at the Museo di Capodimonte across the city.
-The sculpture in Naples is much restored, and includes around the base a child, a dog, and other animals not apparently in the original composition, which is known from versions in other media.
+Along with the rest of the Farnese antiquities, since 1826 it has been in the collection of the Museo Archeologico Nazionale Napoli in Naples, inv. no. 6002, although in recent years sometimes it is displayed at the Museo di Capodimonte across the city.
+This sculpture is much restored and includes around the base a child, a dog, and other animals that perhaps were not in the original composition if representations in drawings are complete.
+This sculpture is dated to the Severan period (A.D.
+222–235).

+This colossal marble sculptural group represents an event related in Classical Greek mythology.
+The subject is the death of Dirce, first wife of Lykos, King of Thebes.
+She was tied to a wild bull by Amphion and Zethus, the sons of Antiope, who wanted to punish Dirce for the ill-treatment inflicted on their mother.

-Pliny the Elder mentions what was presumably the prime version of it as the work of the Rhodian artists Apollonius of Tralles and his brother Tauriscus, stating that it was commissioned at the end of the 2nd century BC and carved from just one whole block of marble.
+Pliny the Elder mentions what was presumably the prime version of the sculpture as the work of the Rhodian artists Apollonius of Tralles and his brother Tauriscus, stating that the sculpture was commissioned at the end of the second century BC and carved from just one whole block of marble.
 It was imported from Rhodes as part of the remarkable collection of artwork and sculpture owned by Asinius Pollio, a Roman politician who lived during the years between the Republic and the Principate.

-This colossal marble sculptural group represents the myth of Dirce, first wife of Lykos, King of Thebes.
-She was tied to a wild bull by Amphion and Zethus, the sons of Antiope, who wanted to punish Dirce for the ill-treatment inflicted on their mother.

 Rediscovery and reconstruction

 Engravings such as this, dated 1633, made the image familiar.

-The group was unearthed in 1546 during excavations at gymnasium of the Roman Baths of Caracalla, commissioned by Pope Paul III in the hope of finding ancient sculptures to adorn the Palazzo Farnese, the Farnese family's palatial residence in Rome.
-This sculpture is dated to the Severian period (A.D.
-222–235).

-Unlike the discoveries of the Farnese Hercules and the Latin Hercules from this excavation, which were documented as to their location, the only reference to this grouping is from a 1595 engraving by Etienne du Perac of the ruins of the Baths, showing the end of the east palestra, which states: "...in the time of Paul III many beautiful fragments of statues and animals were found that were all in one piece in antiquity ... and Cardinal Farnese had [it] erected now in his Palazzo."
+The sculpture was unearthed in 1546 during excavations at gymnasium of the Roman Baths of Caracalla, commissioned by Pope Paul III in the hope of finding ancient sculptures to adorn the Palazzo Farnese, the Farnese family's palatial residence in Rome.
+Other discoveries from this excavation were documented as to their location as individual depictions, such as the Farnese Hercules and the Latin Hercules.
+The only reference to this group sculpture is from a 1595 engraving by Etienne du Perac of the ruins of the Baths, showing the end of the east palestra, which states: "...in the time of Paul III many beautiful fragments of statues and animals were found that were all in one piece in antiquity... and Cardinal Farnese had [it] erected now in his Palazzo."